yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 ## Intro
 PostgreSQL uses the concept of [roles](https://www.postgresql.org/docs/11/user-manag.html) to manage database access permissions.
 The roles are database instance global objects which means that a role doesn't belong to a specific database and can access all databases if given the appropriate permissions.

-The term of `roles` encapsulate the concepts of roles and users at the same time:
+The term of `roles` encapsulates the concepts of groups and users at the same time:

  * roles: Can be group (can't no login) and user
  * users: Can be user (can login)